Allison Fox, M.D.

 The human body contains as many, if not more, bacterial cells as it does human cells.
-Those bacteria change over our lifetime and have recently been implicated in everything from cancer growth and spread to autism and schizophrenia.
-New research about the microbiome and all of its players is coming out at lightening speed, and suddenly, it doesn't seem so strange to study bacteria, plants, parasites, and medicine together.
-Enter, functional medicine.
+Those bacteria change across our lifetime and have been linked to everything from cancer to immune disorders to neurological health.
+New discoveries about the microbiome are emerging at lightning speed, and suddenly it doesn’t seem strange at all to study bacteria, plants, parasites, and medicine together.
+Enter: functional medicine.

 Certified with the American Board of Family Medicine

-Licensed in New York, New Jersey, California, Illinois, and Arizona
+Licensed in New York, New Jersey, and California

 Brown University Family Medicine Residency